What is testicular pain?

 - Swollen, inflamed or hardened parts inside the scrotum.

-What are the symptoms of a testicular mass?
+What are symptoms of a testicular mass?

 Symptoms of a scrotal mass might include: